 The Federal Reserve Board has broad authority to prohibit activities of bank holding companies and their nonbanking subsidiaries which represent unsafe and unsound banking practices or which constitute violations of laws or regulations, and can assess civil money penalties for certain activities conducted on a knowing and reckless basis, if those activities caused a substantial loss to a depository institution.
-The penalties can be as high as \$1.0 million for each day the activity continues.
+The penalties can be as high as \$1.0 million, subject to adjustment for inflation, for each day the activity continues.